FIVEYOUNGWOO/Newly-Linux-802.11n-CSI-toolkit/README.md

 The code presented here comprises of a modified version of the Linux kernel, such as the firmware command, and error lines of the original baseline.
 The modifications were made by examining the code provided by [dhalperi/linux-80211n-csitool](https://github.com/dhalperi/linux-80211n-csitool) and adapting them to more recent Linux kernel versions **- iwlwifi** and **wlp1s0** modules.
 The building and installation instructions were taken from [the original Linux 802.11n CSI Tool website](https://dhalperi.github.io/linux-80211n-csitool/) and adapted accordingly.

 ## Contributors and Project Members
-**Jungtae Kang (Undergraduate student, Supporter)**
-- Supporting the generation of CSI samples and Camera images.

 **Youngwoo Oh (Master's student, Project Leader from May 2023 to Feb.
 2024)**
 - developer of RF and Camera sensor fusion and HW configuration.